taranvohra/Siteglide-docs/modules/theme-module-example.md

 # Theme Module Example

-In this example we’re going walk through, step by step, how to create a Website Theme Module that could either be used as a private module for your agency or shared publicly in the marketplace to deliver turnkey site solutions to your clients and more.
+In this example we're going walk through, step by step, how to create a Website Theme Module that could either be used as a private module for your agency or shared publicly in the marketplace to deliver turnkey site solutions to your clients and more.

 ![](/assets/Rq5gKKmUJUrFAEhkGbzjA_module-siteglide-theme-demo-1.png)